Unloved Daughters: 7 Strategies for Dealing with the Wounds

 These are just a few examples of how those mental representations shape the way the unloved daughter acts and responds.

 But we can visit implicit memories and bring them into the light.
-We can change old patterns of behavior and earn secure attachment earned through the connection to other people and the love for others.
+We can change old patterns of behavior and earn secure attachment through connection to other people and love for others.
 Since I am someone who writes from my own experience and research—and not a therapist—I’ve drawn on my own experiences and those of other women, psychological research, and the advice of therapist and blogger F. Diane Barth.
 Altogether, we have come up with some general strategies for dealing with and healing from some of those seven common wounds.
 I’ve changed the order and combined a few because they are interconnected, and saved the more complicated issues for a future post.

 The lack of confidence so many unloved daughters report is a reflection of the internalized maternal voice—the one that tells you that you are lacking in fundamental ways, that you are to blame for everything including your relationship to your mother, that you are unworthy and unlovable.
 This lack of self-confidence may, paradoxically, coexist with many different kinds of achievement, including becoming a good mother yourself, garnering academic or business success, and succeeding at an intimate relationship.
 As one highly successful woman, now in her sixties, confides: “That critical voice is always there and takes the glow off my triumphs and makes me second-guess myself even in the wake of success.”